Blog

 Widely promoting your quit-tobacco program can help not only those employees or members who are pregnant, but also family members or spouses who may be looking for resources like these.

 Is vaping bad while pregnant?
-See the answer in our blog Breaking Misconceptions: The Real Risks of Vaping While Pregnant.
+See the answer in our blog the Real Risks of Vaping While Pregnant.

 Promote Easy-Access, Evidence-Based, Tailored Support